RATING3PRO/fake-pages/README.md

 # fake-pages
-some fake page on cloudflare worker
+some fake page runs on cloudflare worker